16 Best things to do in Fes, Morocco, in 3 days

 If you are coming from outside the EU, you can fly to one of EU’s main airports and connect to Fes.
 Or fly to Rabat or Casablanca where most of the international flights arrived and then connect to a local flight to Fes.

-From the airport, you can either rent a car (which we would recommend exploring Morocco) or take a taxi, it cost 200 Dirham (dh) (approx. 20€) to get to the old city center and 150 dh (approx. 15€) to the train station and new city center.
+From the airport, you can either rent a car (which we would recommend to explore Morocco) or take a taxi, it cost 200 Dirham (dh) (approx. 20€) to get to the old city center and 150 dh (approx. 15€) to the train station and new city center.

 There is also apparently a bus going from the airport to the train station, but we didn’t see it.
 It is supposed to be the line 16 that takes 40min and cost 4 dh.